TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 	- (No, I’m not thinking of rhythm games, but I’m open to other ideas.)
 	- Looking to work with... game designers/programmers who are also music enthusiasts.

-If you’re interested in collaborating, hit me up.
+If you’re interested in collaborating, hit me up. #}

 ## About This Website

 This website breathed its first breath in summer of 2022.
-I had a bit of free time and wanted a place to share thoughts, music, etc. I also wanted it to be customisable; most {% abbr "CMSs", "content management systems (e.g. Weebly, Wix, Medium)" %} are limited and force my hands to be tied.
+I had a bit of free time and wanted a place to share thoughts, music, etc. I also wanted it to be customisable; most {% abbr "mainstream CMSs", "content management systems (e.g. Weebly, Wix, Medium)" %} are limited and force my hands to be tied.

 You may see some posts "published" prior to 2022.
 Those are usually older projects or experiences which I've included for posterity.
 The dates there typically indicate the date the experience ended.